 To that end, the CJIS Security Policy provides Criminal Justice Agencies (CJA) and Noncriminal Justice Agencies (NJCA) with a minimum set of security requirements for access to CJIS systems and information for the protection and safeguarding of criminal justice information (CJI).

-Not prioritizing CJIS requirements and the policies that pertain to you, could lead to sanctions, penalties and the like.
-According to the 2018 CJIS Year in Review, more than 26 million background checks alone were completed, more than 3 billion transactions conducted with more than 15 million records on file.
-Access is a privilege not a right and has to be treated as such.
+Not prioritizing CJIS requirements and the policies that pertain to you could lead to sanctions, penalties, and the like.
+According to the 2018 CJIS Year in Review, more than 26 million background checks alone were completed, and more than 3 billion transactions were conducted with more than 15 million records on file.
+Access is a privilege, not a right, and has to be treated as such.

 The underlying premise of the CJIS policies is to provide the appropriate controls to protect CJI data, from creation through dissemination; whether at rest or in transit.